qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/getinvolved/governance/trademark/index.rst

 * **Services**: If you provide services (support, development) on QGIS, you can use QGIS trademark to describe or advertise your services or products relating to QGIS, provided this is done in a way that is not misleading (see requirements for product names below.)

-* **Linking**: If you use the QGIS logo on a website linking to our websites (https://QGIS.org) or any of our domains, or github), you do not need special permission.
+* **Linking**: If you use the QGIS logo on a website linking to our websites (https://QGIS.org) or any of our domains, or github, you do not need special permission.

 * **Merchandise**: You can make t-shirts, desktop wallpapers, caps, or other merchandise with QGIS trademark for non-commercial usage.
 You can also make merchandise with QGIS trademark for commercial usage provided that you truthfully advertise to customers which part of the selling price, if any, will be donated to the QGIS project.
 See our donations page for more information on how to donate to the QGIS project.